-In order to file for a divorce in South Carolina, residency requirements must be met for the family court to accept the case.
+How do I file for a divorce in South Carolina?
+In order to file for a divorce in SC, residency requirements must be met for the family court to accept the case.
 If the court discovers it does not have jurisdiction to hear the divorce it will not be accepted or it will be dismissed.
 In order to file an action for a divorce, the plaintiff must have lived in South Carolina at least one year prior to filing for a divorce or, if the plaintiff lives in another state, the defendant must have lived in South Carolina for one year.
 However, if both parties are residents of South Carolina when the divorce is filed, the plaintiff must have lived in the State only three months prior to filing.
 Actions for divorce or for separate support and maintenance must be tried in the county in which the defendant resides at the time of the filing or in which the plaintiff resides if the defendant lives in another state or cannot be found, or in which the parties last resided together as husband and wife unless the plaintiff is a nonresident, in which case it must be brought in the county in which the defendant resides.

 This means that you must actually physically separate and live in separate houses for one year.
 You cannot remain in the same house and obtain a South Carolina no fault divorce.

 For adultery you will need to prove inclination and opportunity.
-Even if one party admits to adultery, that is not sufficient grounds for a divorce.
-Normally such evidence is gathered by retaining a private investigator.
+Even if one party admits to adultery, that normally is not sufficient grounds for a divorce.
+Evidence of adultery usually is gathered by retaining a private investigator.